marderlab/STG-database-project/README.md

 - A config.json file in the main directory, described below
 - Directory specified for file uploads in config.json must exit (/files by default)
-- A /databases subdirectory must exist and include:
-	-user_database.json, containing user information
+- A /databases subdirectory must exist and include: user_database.json, containing user information; user_pdatabase.json, containing hashed user password information for logins;
-	-user_pdatabase.json, containing hashed user password information for logins -processed_data.json, containing processed data for all conditions -metadata.json, containing metadata for all entered experiments Base forms of these files are included in this distribution in /Database-seeds
+processed_data.json, containing processed data for all conditions; and metadata.json, containing metadata for all entered experiments.
+Base forms of these files are included in this distribution in /Database-seeds
 - A /static subdirectory including the image file crabs.jpg
 - A /templates subdirectory containing all the .html templates used to serve webpages